solana-foundation/developer-content/docs/core/transactions.md

 The
 [message header](https://github.com/solana-labs/solana/blob/27eff8408b7223bb3c4ab70523f8a8dca3ca6645/sdk/program/src/message/mod.rs#L96)
-specifies the permissions of accounts included in the transaction's account address array.
+specifies the privileges of accounts included in the transaction's account address array.
 It is comprised of three bytes, each containing a u8 integer, which collectively specify: